 Why Do You Need a Japanese Rice Cooker?

-You could even start the rice at night when you go to bed – add some ingredients, set it up, and leave it to cook all night.
+You could even start the rice at night when you go to bed; just add the ingredients, set it up, and leave it to cook all night.
 In the morning, you will have a delicious hot breakfast waiting for you.
-Think about how much money that would save?
+Think about how much money (and time) that would save.

 Oh yeah, and they also do really good rice too – but that’s another discussion..

 Of course, these are all benefits you derive from owning a rice cooker, but what about owning a Japanese rice cooker?
-What’s so great about them?
+What’s so great about them in particular?

 The Benefits of Buying a Japanese Rice Cooker

-Another key difference is the inner lid of a Japanese rice cooker.
-Instead of being made from glass, it is made from a special ceramic material that retains heat well and also distributes it evenly across the entire surface area.
+Another key difference is the inner lid of most Japanese rice cookers.
+Generally, instead of being made from glass, they tend to be made from a special ceramic material that retains heat and also distributes it evenly across the entire surface area.
 This ensures that your food is cooked properly and consistently every time you cook.

 Top 5 Japanese Rice Cookers